verystar/laravel-redis/README.md

 ```
 'redis' => array(

-    'cluster' => true, // if true a RedisArray will be created
+    'cluster' => true, // if true a RedisCluster will be created

     'default' => array(
         'host'       => '127.0.0.1', // default: '127.0.0.1'